top of page

 ABOUT

-Led by interdisciplinary artist Merli V. Guerra, PLACE (Presenting Landmarks through Artistic Community Engagement) is a creative placemaking project dedicated to celebrating a cultural or historic community landmark through the integration of dance, history, and the arts.
-Founded in 2012, PLACE Project (formerly titled the "Cultural Community Outreach Project") has publicly presented a myriad of inter- and transdisciplinary works and events across Greater Boston, New England, and the Mid-Atlantic, including: a self-published storybook combining dance with locally-sourced children's artwork and professional writing (Eric Carle Museum of Picture Book Art, Amherst, MA); turning a 60-foot-tall water tower into a projection screen for an outdoor performance of dance and visual art (Arlington Reservoir Water Tower, Arlington, MA); a weeklong “breathing installation” series integrating movers into craft-based installation art (Fuller Craft Museum, Brockton, MA); and most recently, an extended reality (XR) 360-degree immersive dance production illuminating architectural ruins at a Revolutionary War battle site (Princeton Battlefield State Park, Princeton, NJ); among others.
+Led by interdisciplinary artist Merli V. Guerra, PLACE (Presenting Landmarks through Artistic Community Engagement) is a creative placemaking project dedicated to celebrating cultural and historic community landmarks through the integration of dance, history, and the arts.
+Founded in 2012, PLACE Project has publicly presented a myriad of inter- and transdisciplinary works and events across the U.S. and abroad, including: a self-published storybook combining dance with locally-sourced children's artwork and professional writing (Eric Carle Museum of Picture Book Art, Amherst, MA); turning a 60-foot-tall water tower into a projection screen for an outdoor performance of dance and visual art (Arlington Reservoir Water Tower, Arlington, MA); a weeklong “breathing installation” series integrating movers into craft-based installation art (Fuller Craft Museum, Brockton, MA); and most recently, an extended reality (XR) 360-degree immersive dance production illuminating architectural ruins at a Revolutionary War battle site (Princeton Battlefield State Park, Princeton, NJ); among others.
 A complete listing of past PLACE Projects can be found in the Project Archive below.

 1956858_937685779582182_2087093224649425943_o_edited.jpg